-Mounjaro (tirzepatide) affects digestion, appetite regulation, hydration, and multiple organ systems.
-While many patients experience mild gastrointestinal symptoms, others develop severe or long-lasting side effectsrequiring hospitalization, surgery, or long-term care.
+Mounjaro (tirzepatide) is a glp-1 medication, manufactured by Elli Lilly which is primarily used for treatment of type 2 diabetes.
+Mounjaro affects digestion, appetite regulation, hydration, and multiple organ systems.
+While many patients experience mild gastrointestinal symptoms, others develop severe or long-lasting side effects requiring hospitalization, surgery, or even long-term care.

 This page outlines Mounjaro side effects in detail, from common reactions to serious complications, and explains when symptoms may indicate a medical emergency.